lentendu/DeltaMP/README.md

 Columns 3 and 4 accept libraies in fastq or sff format with most kinds of compression (.gz, .tar, .tar.gz, .tgz, .bz2, .tar.bz2, .tbz2, .zip).

-For ENA libraries, the column 2 have to match ENA "Submitter's sample name" field and column 3 to 4 have to match ENA full ftp URLs of a run accession as listed in ENA fields “Submitted files (FTP)” or "FASTQ files (FTP)".
+For ENA libraries, the column 2 have to match ENA "Submitter's sample name" field and column 3 to 4 have to match ENA full ftp or fasp (for aspera connect download) URLs of a run accession as listed in ENA fields “Submitted files (FTP)” or "FASTQ files (FTP)" or “Submitted files (Aspera)” or "FASTQ files (Aspera)".

 Example configuration files 'configuration_xxx.tsv' are available in the test/ directory after installation with `make`.